 The telescope is one of humankind's most important inventions.
 The simple device that made far away things look near gave observers a new perspective.
 When curious men pointed the spyglass toward the sky, our view of Earth and our place in the universe changed forever.

-The first person to apply for a patent for a telescope was a Dutch eyeglass maker named Hans Lippershey (or Lipperhey).
+The first person to apply for a patent for a telescope was Dutch eyeglass maker Hans Lippershey (or Lipperhey).
 In 1608, Lippershey laid claim to a device that could magnify objects three times.
 His telescope had a concave eyepiece aligned with a convex objective lens.
 One story goes that he got the idea for his design after observing two children in his shop holding up two lenses that made a distant weather vane appear close.
-Others charged at the time that he stole the design from another eyeglass maker, Zacharias Jansen.
+Others claimed at the time that he stole the design from another eyeglass maker, Zacharias Jansen.

 Jansen and Lippershey lived in the same town and both worked on making optical instruments.
 Scholars generally argue, however, that there is no real evidence that Lippershey did not develop his telescope independently.
 Lippershey, therefore, gets the credit for the telescope, because of the patent application, while Jansen is credited with inventing the compound microscope.
 Both appear to have contributed to the development of both instruments.

 Adding the confusion, yet another Dutchman, Jacob Metius, applied for a patent for a telescope a few weeks after Lippershey.
 The government of the Netherlands turned down both applications because of the counterclaims.
 Also, officials said the device was easy to reproduce, making it difficult to patent.
 In the end, Metius got a small reward, but the government paid Lippershey a handsome fee to make copies of his telescope.